vvvv/The-Gray-Book/reference/libraries/3d/shaders.md

 ### Includes and Static Calls
 You can use the [#include directive](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-appendix-pre-include) just as you would in HLSL.
 But often you'll not need it because you can call a static function of any shader that is in [scope](#scope) (e.g in the same directory, or both in the /shaders folder next to any .vl document that is loaded).
 Static functions are functions that don't use any stream variables or class variables, like shader inputs.
 See also [Static Calls](https://doc.stride3d.net/latest/en/manual/graphics/effects-and-shaders/shading-language/shader-classes-mixins-and-inheritance.html#static-calls) in the Stride documentation.

-So, say you have a file `MyUtils.sdsl` like this:
+If you have a file `MyUtils.sdsl` like this:
 ```c
 shader MyUtils
 {